Sony Interactive Entertainment: Sony Computer Entertainment founding, PlayStation release, and North American expansion (1993–2005)

+In 1998, Sony Computer Entertainment America signed a deal with Disney Interactive to publish titles based on the films A Bug's Life and Tarzan exclusively on the PlayStation console.
+In 1999, ahead of the launch of the PlayStation 2, autonomous Sony-owned video game company Psygnosis was merged into Sony Computer Entertainment Europe, while in 2000, fellow Sony-owned video game label 989 Studios was merged into Sony Computer Entertainment America.
+Around the same time, the North American branch of Psygnosis was folded into SCEA and Midway Home Entertainment (a division of Midway Games) acquired the leftover titles on its PlayStation lineup, while SCEA is planning on to publish the PS2 titles inherited from Psygnosis.
+The sports division, 989 Sports, became SCEA Sports Studio in 2005.

 The launch of the second PS console, the PlayStation 2 was released in Japan on March 4, 2000, and the U.S. on October 26, 2000.
+In May 2001, the SCEA/Disney deal was extended to include titles based on Atlantis: The Lost Empire, Monsters, Inc., Treasure Planet, Lilo & Stitch, and Peter Pan: Return to Never Land on the PlayStation and PlayStation 2.
 On July 1, 2002, chairman of SCEI, Shigeo Maruyama, was replaced by Tamotsu Iba as chairman.
 Jack Tretton and Phil Harrison were also promoted to senior vice presidents of SCE.
+In 2002, Sony Computer Entertainment Europe signed a deal with Bam!
+Entertainment to publish two Psygnosis-inherited titles WipeOut Fusion and Dropship in North America.
+In 2004, after the release of wordimagesoundplay, SME Japan's video game division was folded into SCEI.
 The PlayStation Portable (PSP) was SCEI's first foray into the small handheld console market.
 Its development was first announced during SCE's E3 conference in 2003, and it was officially unveiled during their E3 conference on May 11, 2004.
 The system was released in Japan on December 12, 2004, in North America on March 24, 2005, and in Europe and Australia on September 1, 2005.